 In addition to your main placement in Iloilo, spending a week on an island with the Ati tribe is a once-in-a-lifetime experience.
-First you’ll meet the tribe’s chief and undergo a village orientation.
+This experience is all about immersion.
+You'll live with a local village family and even meet some of the village elders.
 Then, in the mornings, you'll be based at a local health clinic & district hospital learning how to treat all manner of illnesses with extremely limited resources.
 Your afternoons are free and you’ll enjoy activities like learning weaving, handicrafts and herbal medicines, island hopping around the coast, and playing traditional Filipino games.
 The barbecue and traditional dancing at the end of your stay is the perfect end to the placement.

 "I gained a lot more confidence and independence in my practice and I am so grateful to have had this opportunity".

 "Every single staff member made me feel welcome and valuable."

 Katie Hoskins, University of Gloucestershire 2020Read more